 Services for our disabled users

-The library provides a range of services for disabled and dyslexic members and tries wherever possible to be responsive to your needs.
+The library provides a range of services for disabled members and tries wherever possible to be responsive to your needs.
 We use the social model of disability to provide equality of access by removing social and physical barriers to resources.

 How the library can help

 - One-to-one follow-up library induction (by pre-arrangement – contact the library to make a booking)

 - One-to-one follow-up literature search and database training (by pre-arrangement – contact the library to make a booking)

 - Cheaper photocopying (please ensure you retain your receipts if you wish to claim money back from your local authority).